 Get Information About the Disease in Austin, TX

 The information presented here is meant to serve as a jumping-off point for anyone who wants to learn about breast cancer.
-Dr. Christine Fisher can further explain details about breast cancer stages and more, but understand that her role in relation to breast cancer is in reconstruction after mastectomy or with a lumpectomy, working in close harmony with a patient's surgical oncologist and greater medical team.
-The strategies and techniques she recommends will always be from a position that puts a patient's long-term health and safety first.
+Our reconstructive plastic surgeons can further explain details about breast cancer stages and more, but understand that their role in relation to breast cancer is in reconstruction after mastectomy or with a lumpectomy, working in close harmony with a patient's surgical oncologist and greater medical team.
+The strategies and techniques our surgeons recommend will always be from a position that puts a patient's long-term health and safety first.

 Breast Cancer Stages